sdekockere/IceShelf/README.md

 Defines the kinetic energy limit applied to create the *SnapshotNtuples*.
 Only particles with a kinetic energy above (>) the limit will be included in the tuples.
 The Geant4 simulation itself will NOT take these cuts into account.
 Instead, it used production energy cuts (see Geant4 manual).

 ### IceDensityModels.hh
 This file defines the density model used to construct the ice volume.
-The ice volume will consist of ```numberOfLayers``` (defined in "IceShelfGlobalVariables.hh") horizontal layers, each with a constant density defined by the density model given in "IceDensityModels.hh".
+The ice volume will consist of ```numberOfLayers``` (defined in "*IceShelfGlobalVariables.hh*") horizontal layers, each with a constant density defined by the density model given in "*IceDensityModels.hh*".
 The density models are implemented as inline functions that take a ```G4double depth``` value as argument and return a ```G4double rho_value```, representing the density at the given depth in internal Geant4 units (see "REMARK ABOUT UNITS").
 When implementing a new model, carefully take into consideration the unit system of Geant4, explained under "REMARK ABOUT UNITS"!

 To select a density model, simply adjust the function ```rho(G4double depth)``` at the end of this file, using any of the models defined higher up in the file, and recompile the code using the command ```./INSTALL 0``` (see section "Installation").
 The Geant4 code will use the ```rho(G4double depth)``` function during the construction of the ice volume.